 To enter, just click the link below and fill out the entry form.
 Since Santa will be shipping out prizes to the lucky winners, it’s important to fill out the form in its entirety.

 As a America’s favorite motorcycle accident lawyer, we have a team to help you navigate the challenges, the fears, and the obstacles when you or a loved one have been involved in a motorcycle accident.

 There are likely to be so many things racing through your head ranging from:

 As you recover you may start asking yourself questions such as…

 Was it my fault or did someone else cause this accident to happen?

-The most important thing you can do is to concentrate on both your mental and physical recovery and let someone who is qualified and has the experience, professionally manage all the other details for you and your family’s best interests.
+The most important thing you can do is to concentrate on both your mental and physical recovery and let a qualified team who has the experience professionally manage all the other details for you and your family’s best interests.

 The above is also why we created our National Biker VIP Program & Helmet Sticker (don’t forget we do not have a motorcycle helmet law in Illinois, but we do in Nevada) for your protection to guide you before or when something does go wrong.
 It is also why we sponsor the Accident Scene Management Classes from Road Guardians.

 Why is Motorcycle Safety Lawyers® different than other law firms that handle motorcycle accident cases?
 We are embedded in the motorcycle community on a daily basis… not just when you have an accident.